JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 )
 ```

-and if we do not need all arguments
+and if we do not need all arguments:

 ``` kotlin
 reformat(str, wordSeparator = '_')